ivanpauno/turtlebot_with_rplidar/README.md

 roslaunch turtlebot_with_lidar gmapping_demo.launch ttyUSB_kobuki:=/dev/__TTY_USB_KOBUKI__ ttyUSB_rplidar:=/dev/__TTY_USB_RPLIDAR__
 ```

-For saving the map, in another terminal.
-This step can also be done in the remote computer.
+For saving the map, in another terminal do:

 ```bash
 rosrun map_server map_saver -f MAP_NAME
 ```

+The map can also be saved in the remote computer.

 ### Navigating in a known map